vkaxcore/kaxrig/doc/CPU_MAX_USAGE.md

 Since version 2.8.5 the new option `max-cpu-usage` is added.
 It will limit the usage of XMRigCC on all configured threads to the given percentage.
+This results in much better performance and CPU temperature than mining 100% on fewer cores.

 Valid range is `1-100`, everything else including `null` will set it to 100%.